bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, function randomInt with console" alt="Test, function randomInt with console." />
 </p>
-Now, you might look at this and go, "Well, I don't really understand what's going on here."
-That's a great place for a comment.
+Now, you might look at this and go, "Well, I don&apos;t really understand what&apos;s going on here."
+That&apos;s a great place for a comment.
 Here you could say something like, "Creating a random integer from min and max."
 Or you can put a more explicit statement in here.
-Sometimes taking a big chunk of code and reducing it down to one line can be difficult to understand exactly what it's doing later.
+Sometimes taking a big chunk of code and reducing it down to one line can be difficult to understand exactly what it&apos;s doing later.
 But in this case, I like it.
-Because if you were to go looking around on the web for a random integer generator for JavaScript, you'll get functions that look like this.
-You'll find them on Stack Overflow and other places.
-Sometimes these one-line statements where everything is reduced down become very difficult to read and understand exactly what they're doing.
+Because if you were to go looking around on the web for a random integer generator for JavaScript, you&apos;ll get functions that look like this.
+You&apos;ll find them on Stack Overflow and other places.
+Sometimes these one-line statements where everything is reduced down become very difficult to read and understand exactly what they&apos;re doing.
 That allows us to create a random integer generator that we then refactor down into one line of code.
 But by walking through the steps, you could see each step along the way and how that actually worked.